konsumer/jsnuke/README.md

 Additionally, I would like to make an offline wav-generator, so you can output a sound-file.

-Eventuially, I would like to minimize any js host requirements, so it can run in more places like:
+Eventually, I would like to minimize any js host requirements, so it can run in more places like:

 - [null0](https://github.com/notnullgames/null0)
 - [null-units](https://github.com/konsumer/null-units)